CollectionBuilder/cb-docs/docs/metadata/compound-objects.md

 ### compound_object

 A `compound_object` can include any type of media that CollectionBuilder handles, i.e. image, pdf, video, audio, panorama, or record.
-- Those items with the dispay_template field of `compound_object` will display as a grid of cards featuring item thumbnails that, upon being clicked, will open a child object page as a modal.
+- Those items with the display_template value of `compound_object` will display as a grid of cards featuring item thumbnails that, upon being clicked, will open a child object page as a modal.
 - `compound_object` Examples
     - **Scrapbook**: for a digitized scrapbook the "compound object" might contain a series of 25 individual page images or 25 individual items listed on multiple pages.
 The parent metadata record provides full details about the scrapbook, while the child metadata records will only describe the unique information about each page or item.
     - **Oral history**: each object might contain different derivatives of an interview, audio, video, transcript, and portrait.